gnestor/magic-console/README.md

 ## Known bugs

-* Default visualization plugin is an arbitrary selection from the available plugins for that data type
-  * The default plugin should be the "richest" for the given data type (e.g. LineChart for valid data vs. ObjectTree)
+* Default visualization plugin is an arbitrary selection from the available plugins for that data type but should be the "richest" for the given data type (e.g. LineChart for valid data vs. ObjectTree)
   * Workaround: Manually select the richest visualization
-* ~~Selected visualization plugin is not preserved after re-evaluation~~
+* Plugin state is not preserved after plugin hot reload
-* Re-evaluate on save doesn't work for long-running scripts (e.g. using a timer)
-  * Workaround: Force re-evaluate using `CMD+ENTER`
 * Emojis don't display in Markdown plugin
   * [Github issue](https://github.com/jonschlinkert/remarkable/issues/62)
   * Workaround: Use Raw plugin